VyperGroup/aero/README.md

 ## When will aero release...

 Nowadays, there will never be any released dates announced before the feature is ready.
-You can see what we will work on in the [Trello](https://trello.com/b/zkOcwuuq/aero).
 Be patient and the time will come.

 ## Why doesn't aero work on iOS?